To: Board of Visitors

 - On September 10th, Angela Barron McBride, Distinguished Professor, University Dean Emerita at the School of Nursing and Professor in Philanthropic Studies, received the President’s Medal “for sustained academic excellence.”

 - On September 12th, Ruth Hansen, first-year doctoral student in Philanthropic Studies, facilitated an interactive panel discussion on Ethics in Fundraising at the 4th Annual Advancing Philanthropy Conference in Lombard, IL.
-More information on the conference is available here.

 - Angela Seaworth, doctoral candidate in Philanthropic Studies, published two articles.
 The first article, “Engineering Your Nonprofit Career,” was published in Advancing Philanthropy, 19(4), pages 50-51.
 The second article, “Rice University: Building an Academic Center for Nonprofit Education,” was published in Continuing Higher Education Review, 76, pages 75-182.